steve1066d/devore.tubs/service.md

 the probe (similar to what the stock firmware does), use this flag.

 128 = Encode status as humidity reading.
-See the WiFi guide for details
+See the Wi-Fi guide for details

 #### PP7  Additional service flags.
 1 = Disable Save settings: